JohnBetaCode/JohnBetaCode/Management_Notes.md

 * 🛐 **Evangelize your team**: We are not prepared to give or receive feedback, and it is usually something we are not taught in our environment.
 So you, as a leader,  should train your team to give that feedback in the right way.
 Likewise, your team must be clear about the evaluation process.
 Who does it?
 What is the format?
 What is the objective pursued when carrying out these 360 evaluations?

-* 📊 **Reunite & Refine data**: Take the time to understand and comprehend the data.
+📊 **Reunite and refine** data**: Take the time to understand and comprehend the data.
 Evaluate what metrics, behaviors, facts, and values you can extract from the exercise.
 Does the evaluation correspond to reality?
 Are there biases that can affect the reading of the results?

 * 💯 **Formalize the results**: Establish a format to present the data to your collaborators and evaluate it with them.
 How to transmit the message?
 Connect conclusions with data points or situations.
 Share with your direct report the good performance,  where she failed but also how she can grow.
 Remember that communication is in 2 ways, you and her.
 Ask questions that will help you understand the results even better, and take the time to listen actively.
 Challenge her to keep growing and turn feedback into actionable next steps.